 One of the first versions of an authoring tool was known as RoboDemo, a product of eHelp that featured basic flash tools and video recording. eHelp was acquired by Macromedia in 2003, and then in 2005, Adobe acquired Macromedia.
-Once complete, Adobe converted the authoring tool in what is known today as Adobe Captivate.
+Adobe then made the authoring tool into what is known today as Adobe Captivate.
 Each time the torch was passed, better authoring tool features were born, eventually removing the need for Flash altogether.
 Now many learning design experts and novices can leverage all in one LMS’ (learning management systems) and rapidly create eLearning content with ease.

 What is eLearning used for today?

 eLearning has two very distinct use cases.
 The first is academic eLearning such as k-12 learning programs and universities that offering online courses.
 The second is corporate eLearning, which has been the main driver of growth in recent years.
 While many companies are still opting for online training platforms, corporate eLearning still has some uses.
 Lastly, we have blended learning, which is a mix of formal in-person learning and eLearning delivered before and after to increase knowledge retention.

 This is one of the more common uses when people think of eLearning.
 Platforms like Canvas and Blackboard were built to create academic content and create a space for learners to access it.
 It’s a very 1-dimensional form of eLearning with some interaction on the teacher-side for grading and responses to discussion boards.
 The content is typically text, image, or video media that the learner consumes and then responds to for evaluation.